Tag Archives: Science Fiction

 Some of these questions are answered, some remain unanswered.
 It is part of what makes the film mysterious and complex.
 Could Ava be the one doing her share of experimentation or manipulation?

 I’m not sure I would leap to the same conclusion, but she does amass a ton of subdued emotion as Ava.
 She is complex and profound.
-She expresses a longing for exposure to the outside world and would love to cross a crowded street just to see all the faces and different types of people.
-Like Nathan, there is also something not right about Ava.
+She longs for exposure to the outside world and would love to cross a crowded street to see all the faces and different types of people.

 Along with Vikander, Isaac steals the film in a role that mixes creep with genius.
 He sits around his estate in comfy clothes a blue-collar man might wear drinking beer and studying Ava.
 He has sexual relations with his servant and she is expressionless.

-He does not treat her well so we do not root for his character- at the same time, his character is tough to read.
+He does not treat her well so we do not root for his character.
+At the same time, his character is tough to read.
 Is he experimenting on Ava or Caleb?

 Visually, Ex Machina has a sleek blend of modern, crisp CGI, not at all usurping the story.
 There is also a scene of bloodletting that chills as much as any good horror film would.

-Garland was heavily influenced by 2001: A Space Odyssey and Altered States and made the film with as little budget as possible and without outside influences that might change his vision.
-I commend this and wish more filmmakers would follow suit.
+Garland was heavily influenced by 2001: A Space Odyssey and Altered States (1980) and made the film with as little budget as possible and without outside influences that might change his vision.

 The Martian-2015